tryton/trytond/doc/ref/models/fields.rst

     separated by a dot and its value is the string `size` then the read value is the size instead of the content.

-:class:`Binary` has one extra optional argument:
+:class:`Binary` has three extra optional arguments:

 .. attribute:: Binary.filename